tutumcloud/wordpress/README.md

 More information
 ----------------

-For details on how to access the bundled MySQL Server or setting specific passwords, please visit the [tutum/lamp repository on github](https://github.com/tutumcloud/tutum-docker-lamp)
+For details on how to access the bundled MySQL Server, set specific passwords or disable .htaccess, please visit the [tutum/lamp repository on github](https://github.com/tutumcloud/tutum-docker-lamp)